hide

 from teachers

-With a good demand for English lessons for students at all levels and of all ages, Hungary offers a wide range of opportunities to qualified TEFL teachers.
-While most jobs require some experience as well as a degree, there are a few roles for those native speakers who are at the beginning of their teaching […]
+With a good demand for English lessons for students at all levels and of all ages, Hungary offers a wide range of opportunities to qualified TEFL teachers interested in teaching English abroad.
+While most jobs require some experience as well as a degree, there are a few roles for those native speakers who are at […]

 Hungarians are frugal and have a great sense of community, and so as long as expats on lower wages adopt a truly Hungarian lifestyle, their salary should stretch to their daily living costs.
 TEFL wages are often higher than those that local teachers earn.
 Strong family ties and a desire to look after each other has built solid communities in Hungary, particularly in rural areas where salaries are lower and life is less cosmopolitan.
 While Budapest is the most popular TEFL destination in Hungary, by choosing somewhere out of the way you’ll be provided with an immersive experience in Hungarian language and culture, and might find it easier to make local friends.